Frank3W/simplemath/README.md

 `tox` tool can be installed by running `pip install tox`.
 After the installation, command `tox` is supposed to run at the folder where it contains setup files and `tox.ini`.
 The file `tox.ini` provides the configuration for `tox` execution.
 The command to invoke testing is also specified in `tox.ini` file; see [tox.ini](tox.ini) for an example.

 In `tox.ini`, the dependency for running test can be provided.
 Note that the dependency given by `install_requires` in setup file will be automatically installed by `tox` into isolated testing environments as well.

+The execution of these two logic components for testing can occur on remote CI/CD server, in particular, by the services integrated with Github code repo where the package source code sit.